Cool as Ice

 Cool as Ice is a 1991 American musical teen drama film, directed by David Kellogg, written by David Stenn and starring rapper Vanilla Ice in his feature film debut.
-The plot focuses on Johnny Van Owen, a freewheeling, motorcycle-riding rapper who arrives in a small town and meets Kathy, an honor student who catches his eye.
-Meanwhile, Kathy's father, who is in witness protection, is found by the corrupt police officers he escaped from years ago.
+The plot focuses on Johnny Van Owen, a freewheeling, motorcycle-riding rapper who arrives in a small town and meets Kathy Winslow, an honor student who catches his eye.
+Meanwhile, Kathy's father Gordon, who is in witness protection, is found by Clarke and Morrisey, the corrupt police officers he escaped from years ago.

 Developed as a vehicle for Vanilla Ice, the film was widely panned by critics, and was a box office bomb, grossing only $1.2 million from a $6 million budget.

 Plot

 Johnny Van Owen is a rapper who drifts from city to city.
 Johnny is performing at a nightclub, rapping and dancing with his crew and a club background singer playing "Cool as Ice (Everybody Get Loose)".
 While the group passes through a small town, Johnny falls for honor student Kathy Winslow.
-The crew is stranded in the town after a member's motorcycle breaks down and has to be left at a local repair shop.
+The crew is stranded in the town after Jazz's motorcycle breaks down and has to be left at a local repair shop.
 While waiting for repairs, Johnny uses the opportunity to see Kathy.
 She already has a boyfriend named Nick, whom he advises Kathy to dump.

 Johnny shows up with his crew at a local club frequented by Kathy and her friends.
 Noticing that no one was enjoying the live music playing at the club, Johnny and the crew decide to perform a musical number, "People's Choice", by unplugging the other band's instruments and taking control, shocking the audience and ending with Johnny sweeping Kathy off her feet, humiliating Nick.

-He offers to forgive Kathy and take her home, but she refuses and walks home by herself.
-Unbeknownst to Kathy, she is stalked by two strange men in a car.
+Nick offers to forgive Kathy and take her home, but she refuses and walks home by herself.
+Unbeknownst to Kathy, she is stalked by Clarke and Morrisey, two strange men in a car.
 She is saved by Johnny, who takes her home.
 At the club's parking lot, a jealous Nick and his friends smash up motorcycles belonging to Johnny's friends.
-Nick's friends attack the rapping biker who fights back, leaving Nick and his buddies unconscious and Nick himself in the hospital with a broken nose.
+Nick's friends attack Johnny who fights back, leaving Nick and his buddies unconscious and Nick himself in the hospital with a broken nose.

 Kathy's father, Gordon, becomes suspicious of Johnny, and warns Kathy to stay away from him because they can't trust strangers.
-The next day, Kathy goes for a ride with Johnny against her father's wishes.
+The next day, Kathy goes for a ride with Johnny against Gordon's wishes.
 They ride all over town, including a construction site.
-When they finally return home, they are greeted by an angry Gordon, who coldly warns Johnny to stay away from his daughter.
+When they finally return home, they are greeted by an angry Gordon, who coldly warns Johnny to stay away from Kathy.